nopixie/nopixie-theme/README.md

 # No Pixie Theme

-A minimal and carefully crafted color theme for Visual Studio Code, featuring both color themes and matching icon themes in multiple variants.
+A minimal and carefully crafted color theme for Visual Studio Code in multiple variants.

 ## Features